gihanmarasingha/autogradinglean/README.md

 create this mapping manually, it is simpler to leave the task to each student, as I shall now describe.

-First, create a 'test submission' assignment, as described below.
+First, create a 'test submission' assignment.
 Publish the URL of the assignment (the 'invitation link') to the students on your module.
 When a student accepts the assignment, they will be asked to select their roster identifier from a list of roster identifiers.

+You may subsequently **download** the roster file by navigating to your Classroom in the GitHub Classroom web UI, selecting the 'students' tab, then 'Download'.

 **Problem**: a student may easily select the wrong roster identifier.
 It is therefore incumbent on the instructor to email each student, asking them to check that the association of roster identifier to GitHub username is correct.
 Mail merge can be used for this purpose.
 This package helps in preparing a mail merge.

+**An alternative** is to use your institution's Learning Management System to create a (non-GitHub) assignment in which the student is required to submit their GitHub username.
+The instructor may then use the resulting information to create a roster mapping manually.
+This alternative has the advantage that a student cannot choose an incorrect roster identifier / student identifier, but they can submit an incorrect GitHub username!

 ### Local versus remote autograding